Mulve

 Mulve, previously known as 'Search', was a short lived music download portable application that provided a front end for downloading music tracks from the Russian site Vkontakte.
-The application development started out as 'a hobby idea' as per one of the creators, however due to the one of the operators of Mulve being arrested by the UK police, the developers decided to discontinue the development and release the source code of the application on Google Code.
+The development of the application started out as 'a hobby idea' according to one of the creators.
+However, due to one of the operators of Mulve being arrested by UK police, the developers decided to discontinue the development and release the source code of the application on Google Code.

-Soon after the developers distributed their code to the public, many people used the distributed code to build several alternate versions of the app, the most notable one of which was titled 'Mielophone and enhanced Mulve's original feature base.
+Shortly after the developers distributed their code to the public, many people used the distributed code to build several alternate versions of the app, the most notable one of which was titled 'Mielophone and enhanced Mulve's original feature base.

 The program was first made available in January 2008 in beta version to users of EVE Online forums, and then final version was launched to the general public in May 2010, with development discontinued in October 2010.
 For a short time in Autumn 2010, due to online word-of-mouth and some articles about Mulve, it seemed a popular alternative to peer-to-peer and despite labeling itself as a "music discovery program", it gave users the ability to search Russian social networking website Vkontakte for music that had been uploaded by its members.